 1. Get your park pass!

-Entry to parks and historic sites is free in 2017!
-Pick up your free Discovery Pass online or from any Parks Canada partner today.
+Entry to parks and historic sites is free for youth in 2019!
+Pick up your Discovery Pass online or from any Parks Canada partner today.

 2. Coming with a large group?
 Let us know.